 Stories from the pandemic.
 A lasting testimony from Sheffield.

 We all lived through a historic global event.
 No community was untouched by the pandemic.
 In a very real sense, we found our way through it together.
-But what the experience of living through such a universal event actually feels like is particular to every individual living it.
+But what the experience of living through such a universal event actually felt like is particular to every individual living it.

 As part of Sheffield’s Covid-19 memorial activity, this project sought to gather stories from the people of Sheffield to inform and strengthen the city’s memorial plans.
-All of these stories and hundreds more were captured and have been stored in the Sheffield City archives in order to form a lasting testimony from Sheffield.
+All of these stories and hundreds more were captured and have been stored in the Sheffield City Archives in order to form a lasting testimony from Sheffield.

 Fragments of these stories were inscribed into the city's Willow Tree Memorial, which was installed in March 2023 in Sheffield City Centre.
+The sculpture was awarded the Keith Hayman Award for Public Art at the Sheffield Design Awards 2023.

 In addition over 50 small grants were awarded to support communities own memorial activity and to reflect on their experiences from the pandemic and encourage collective healing.